 Document Standardization and Approval Authorizations

-Further, audits are more streamlined when document formats are standardized, since the auditor can easily review and compare past financial records.
+Moreover, audits are more streamlined when document formats are standardized since the auditor can easily review and compare past financial records.

 Authorizations are another essential control that can point to errors or possible fraud.
 Authorized employees should approve specific transactions to increase accountability and traceability in the accounting process.
 Further, the board of directors should oversee some aspects of the accounting system, particularly: